Shasta County, California: Government

 Shasta at one time favored the Democratic Party in Presidential elections.
+The economy was shaped by the construction of Shasta Dam, and at one point some 60 percent of its registered voters were pro-labor Democrats.
 It went Democratic in all but one presidential election from 1932 to 1976, and was one of the few counties in the state to be won by George McGovern.
-However, since 1980, it has become one of the most Republican counties in the state in Presidential and congressional elections.
+Since 1980, it has become one of the most Republican counties in the state in Presidential and congressional elections.
 The last Democrat to carry the county in a presidential race was Jimmy Carter in 1976.
+Indeed, Carter is the last Democrat to manage even 40 percent of the county's vote.